 You should already have a working primary authentication configuration for your Citrix Gateway users before you begin to deploy Duo.

-To integrate Duo with your Citrix Gateway, you will need to install a local proxy service on a machine within your network.
-This Duo proxy server also acts as a RADIUS server — there's usually no need to deploy a separate RADIUS server to use Duo.
+To integrate Duo with your Citrix Gateway, you will need to install a local Duo proxy service on a machine within your network.
+This Duo proxy server will receive incoming RADIUS requests from your Citrix Gateway and then contact Duo's cloud service for secondary authentication.

 Then you'll need to: